-Lauren Taylor, M.S., L.C.S.W., psychiatric social worker and oral historian, is an adjunct lecturer at the Columbia University School of Social Work, and, until recently, served as project coordinator of the Hartford Partnership Program on Aging Education.
-Ms. Taylor has been on staff since 1994 at the Service Program for Older People (SPOP), a mental health clinic for older adults, providing mental health services both in the clinic and, for the frail elderly, in their homes.
-Ms. Taylor has also served as a field advisor and field instructor for Columbia University social work students interning in a range of aging agencies.
+Lauren Taylor, M.A., M.S., L.C.S.W. psychiatric social worker and oral historian, is an adjunct professor at the Columbia University School of Social Work (CSSW).
+Ms. Taylor has been on staff since 1994 at the Service Program for Older People (SPOP), a not-for-profit mental health clinic for older adults.
+Ms. Taylor has also served as a field advisor and field instructor for Columbia University social work students interning in a range of agencies.

-Ms. Taylor gives seminars and workshops on a wide variety of mental health issues related to the aging process.
-In 2002, in conjunction with CUSSW, she made an educational film about sexuality and aging, funded by the Hartford Foundation and distributed by the New York Academy of Medicine.
-In 2005 Ms. Taylor created a second teaching film, in which she brought together young social work students and older women for a dialogue about the challenges facing women across the life span.
+Ms. Taylor gives seminars and workshops on a wide variety of mental health issues related to the aging process, with a specific focus on the therapeutic use of narrative.
+In conjunction with CSSW she made an educational film about sexuality and aging, funded by the Hartford Foundation and distributed by the New York Academy of Medicine.
+Ms. Taylor created a second teaching film, in which she brought together young social work students and older women for a dialogue about the challenges facing women across the life span.

-As an oral historian, Ms. Taylor has conducted dozens of life history interviews with older adults, both in the United States and abroad, and is studying the subjective experience of aging through the medium of narrative, in a cross-cultural context.
-Ms. Taylor has lectured and published on the therapeutic use of oral history and life review for an aging population.
+As an oral historian, Ms. Taylor has conducted dozens of life history interviews with older adults, both in the United States and abroad, and is studying the subjective experience of aging through the medium of narrative.
+She is the oral historian for the Emeriti Professors in Columbia institute (EPIC), and recently completed a series of interviews for EPIC on the subject of retirement.
+Ms. Taylor has lectured and published on the therapeutic use of oral history and life review.